 Big Group is an opportunity for the whole school to enthusiastically celebrate big accomplishments, recognize efforts and performances in extracurricular events and learn together, offering time for face-to-face contact with the entire Edison community.

 By design, Edison's daily schedule has a unique feature built right in: eighth period.
-Meeting every afternoon (except Friday) from 2:50 p.m. - 3:30 p.m., eighth period is a chance for each and every student to visit teachers in their classrooms for extra help after the school day is over.
+Available four times per week, eighth period is a chance for every student to visit teachers in their classrooms to get some extra help.

 Edison High School's Counseling Department offers small groups, as well as individual counseling.
 Groups are built to fit the needs of the current student population.
 Current and past groups have included:

 A hallmark of our school is the frequent communication among the students, staff, parents and other professionals working with our teenagers.
 At Edison, we: